Entries opening 4 August 2025

 Only entries from pre-registered dance schools are accepted and no individual entries are allowed.
 Entries are only done by the school director of a dance school via the online system provided.
 There are no affiliation fees for dance schools.

-There is a R50 registration fee for each dancer participating.
+There is a R70 registration fee for each dancer participating.

 Entry fees are NON-REFUNDABLE or TRANSFERABLE.

-Late entries can be accepted with an administration fee of an additional R100 added to above mentioned fees of each entry until a week before the actual competition date.
+Late entries can be accepted with an administration fee of an additional R100 added to above mentioned fees of each entry, subject to space.

 Entry fees not paid by the specified cut-of date will automatically be removed from the system.